The quality of mercy is not strain’d

 It droppeth as the gentle rain from heaven . . .
 Merchant of Venice

 I never seem to get book recommendations right.
-Marilynne Robinson’s Gilead and Lila, almost anything by Chaim Potok or Leif Enger’s Peace Like a River – there are, weirdly, good, thoughtful, smart people who don’t love these books, Idaho gal among them.
-(The Lord of the Ring trilogy too; it’s a topic we’ve learned to avoid.)
-It baffles me.
+Marilynne Robinson’s Gilead and Lila, Leif Enger’s Peace Like a River, Chaim Potok’s The Chosen – there are good, thoughtful people who don’t love these books, Idaho gal among them; it baffles me.
 Of course, this bafflement goes both ways.
-I recently mentioned to friends that the Harry Potter series never really grabbed me.
-Apparently, the words sounded just like: “You know, I rather enjoy drowning kittens for grins,” because the reaction was incredulity and profound dismay.
+I told a friend recently that the Harry Potter series never really grabbed me.
+“Oh, I’m not sure we can be friends,” she replied.
+So, I’m generally tentative about suggesting a “must read.”
 But, well, onward into the breach and all that: Educated by Tara Westover is one of those books that all good human beings will like; please give it a whirl.

 Here’s the story and a bit of a spoiler, that isn’t really a spoiler because, of course, she wrote a best-selling memoir: Tara is raised by fundamentalist, survivalist parents and Educated traces her journey from barely home-schooled to a PhD from Oxford.
 The prose is spare and the story told gently, even as she remembers horrific events.
 She remembers a cruelly abusive brother, a father who kept the family spinning wildly inward, always smaller and defensive, against imagined conspiracies.
 She tells of a mother who showed moments of strength and courage, but who finally succumbs to the world of her father’s creation – a dark, fearful existence, carved out of the hills and scrapyards of Idaho’s high desert hills.Continue reading “Tara Westover and the Quality of Mercy”